Home/Physiotherapy for Shoulder Pain in Singapore

 What is Shoulder Pain?

 The top of the humerus fits into a rounded socket in the scapula called the glenoid.
-Surrounding this joint is the rotator cuff—a group of four tendons and muscles that keep the humerus centred in the shoulder socket.
-These structures allow a wide range of motion in the shoulder.
-Swelling, damage, or bone changes around the rotator cuff can cause shoulder pain.
+Around this joint is the rotator cuff, a group of four tendons and muscles that help keep the humerus centred in the socket and support movement.

 A girl has pain on her shoulder